 The proof is split into four parts for better readability.
-The first three parts are based on a bootstrap argument, where in part one, we find an upper bound on $P(N_t<e^{\delta t})$ for $0<\delta<\beta$, and then use this upper bound in parts two and three to find a similar upper bound on \eqref{goal}.
-We mainly follow the proof strategy given in \cite{E2008}.
-We significantly improve the first and third parts of the corresponding proof in \cite{E2008} in order to extend the WLLN therein to SLLN, where the extra work is due to finding rates of decay to zero for the relevant probabilities as $t\rightarrow\infty$ as opposed to merely showing that they tend to zero.
+The first three parts are based on a bootstrap argument, where in part one, we find an upper bound on $P(N_t<e^{\delta t})$ for $0<\delta<\beta_2$, and then use this upper bound in parts two and three to find a similar upper bound on \eqref{goal}.
+We follow a similar proof strategy as in \cite{E2008}.
+However, we are required to significantly improve the first and third parts of the corresponding proof in \cite{E2008} in order to extend the WLLN therein to SLLN, where the extra work is due to finding rates of decay to zero for the relevant probabilities as $t\rightarrow\infty$ as opposed to merely showing that they tend to zero.

 In the first part of the proof, we use probabilistic arguments alone, including Theorem~\ref{thm1}, in contrast to the partial differential equations (PDE) approach used in \cite{E2008}.
-The main challenge is due to the possibility of $\bar\beta=0$ (no branching inside the traps), which makes it difficult to show that even in the presence of mild obstacles the system produces exponentially many particles with `high' probability.
-We emphasize that the case $\bar\beta=0$ was not covered in \cite{E2008}, and the PDE approach used therein exploits the condition $\bar\beta>0$.
+The main challenge is due to the possibility of $\beta_1=0$ (no branching inside the traps), which makes it difficult to show that even in the presence of mild obstacles the system produces exponentially many particles with `high' probability.
+It is possible to include the case $\beta_1=0$ here thanks to the probabilistic approach that we follow in the first part of the proof: we show that with `high' probability the BBM first finds a `good' point (see Lemma~\ref{lemma2}), which is the center of a large-enough clearing, and then produces exponentially many particles within this clearing.
+We emphasize that the case $\beta_1=0$ was not covered in \cite{E2008}, and the PDE approach used therein exploits the condition $\beta_1>0$.
 The second part of the proof is similar to that in \cite{E2008}; here, with minor further work, we find the rate of convergence to zero of the probability of the relevant unlikely event.
 The third part of the proof is an application of Theorem~\ref{thm1}, where we argue that with `high' probability sufficiently many particles are produced in a certain expanding clearing in $\mathbb{R}^d$, which exists in almost every environment.
 The fourth part of the proof uses a Borel-Cantelli argument along with the upper bound on \eqref{goal} from part three to obtain the lower bound of the SLLN in \eqref{eqthm2}.

 \textbf{\underline{Part 1}: Upper bound on exponentially few total mass}

 In the first part of the proof, we will find an upper bound for